 Paperplanes.world is a web experience with a difference!
 The Paper Planes web app uses push notifications to keep you engaged and send you timely updates letting you know when your plane has been caught.

-The web app is built as a quiz game that allows users to guess well-known quotes that Donald Trump may or may not have said.
-They’ve created an amazing experience on the web, one that works completely offline and does a great job of caching both music and animation to make for a fun game.
+The web app is built as a quiz game.
+It allows users to guess well-known quotes that Donald Trump may or may not have said.
+They’ve created an amazing experience on the web and one that works completely offline.
+It does a great job of caching both music and animation to make for a fun game.

-While native apps have been a useful tool when it comes to eCommerce conversion, in fact performing 20% better than desktop computers, inherently they’re always going to be limited, here’s why:
+Native apps have been a useful tool when it comes to eCommerce conversion.
+In fact, they have been known to perform 20% better than desktop computers.
+However, inherently they’re always going to be limited and here’s why:

 We’re excited about the new world of PWAs.
-With Magento and Google making moves towards PWAs, we strongly suspect they’re set to become much bigger and more widely used than ever before!
+Magento and Google are making moves towards PWAs so we strongly suspect they’re set to become much bigger and more widely used than ever before!